This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 Vicious Circular ReassessmentWe tend to remember and focus on the recent changes we've made.
 This hypersensitivity can make us neglect issues that arose sometime earlier.
 When we eventually notice them, it's too late to change them without causing a new imbalance.

-• Push the mix forward – trust yourself and know when to move on.
-You can go back and fine-tune later.
+• Push the mix forward - trust yourself and know when to move on.
+You can go back and fine-tune it later.

 Unfixable Raw TracksYou have three options.